-Recent undergraduate courses and seminars: Carmen in Franco-Hispanic Literature & Music, Introduction to Hispanic Literature, The Myth of Don Juan in Western Literature, From the Age of Enlightenment to Romanticism, Short Fiction in Hispanic Literature.
+Recent undergraduate courses and seminars: Carmen in Franco-Hispanic Literature & Music (IS), Introduction to Hispanic Literature, The Myth of Don Juan in Western Literature, From the Age of Enlightenment to Romanticism, Short Fiction in Hispanic Literature.

 Her work in progress includes (1) Fictions of Conflict, a book-length study on the problem of writing war that draws on fictional and non-fictional accounts of the War of Africa (1859-60), and (2) several essays on travel writing.

 Honors, Awards and Grants